MEET ASCENDING PATH'S GUIDES

 Evan is a life-long Alaskan born and raised in the Mat-Su valley.
 Though always fascinated with the outdoors, a 120 mile sea-kayaking trip down the coastline of British Columbia in 2010 sparked a lifelong passion for outdoor recreation and eco-tourism.
 Since then he has taken field courses through the University of Alaska Anchorage pertaining to sea-kayaking, backpacking, backcountry snowboarding, and ice climbing.
 Evan is a certified Wilderness First Responder as well as a licensed EMT-B, and has completed two Level 1 Avalanche courses through AIARE.
 His hobbies include split boarding in Turnagain Pass, sea-kayaking and backpacking; though his true passion lies in writing and he intends to pursue a career in outdoor journalism.
 He recently graduated from UAA with a degree in Economics and Environmental Science, though he regrets discovering the Outdoor Leadership program too late to complete another minor.
 In his spare time you’ll find him backpacking in the Chugach Front Range, exploring Alaska with his girlfriend, and optimistically coaxing his car to make it home from the latest trailhead.
 Evan has been with AP since 2016 but he is a quick study!

-Born and raised in the mountains of Colorado, Sara started climbing and skiing at a very young age.
-Looking for bigger mountains, Sara ventured to Alaska to take a NOLS Mountaineering course in 2006.
+Born and raised in the mountains of Colorado, Sara started climbing and skiing as soon as she could walk.
+Looking for bigger mountains, Sara ventured to Alaska to take a mountaineering course after high school.
 She quickly became addicted to the state’s remoteness and challenging terrain.
 Sara has returned every summer, working as a mountaineering instructor or guide.
-Sara loves exploring the Alaska mountains by skis or splitboard.
-In the winter, Sara returns to Colorado and works as a ski patroller at Copper Mountain.
-This year Sara received the Patroller of the Year award.
-Sara attended Western State College and received a B.A. in Outdoor Leadership and Resort Management.
-She continued her professional training by receiving her W-EMT and taking advanced avalanche courses.
+In the winter, Sara returns to Colorado and works as a ski patroller specializing in snow safety.
+She attended Western State Colorado University and received a B.A. in Outdoor Leadership and Resort Management.
+She continued her professional medical training by receiving her W-EMT.
+Sara has also completed her Level 3 avalanche certification and numerous high angle rescue courses.
+When not guiding, Sara can be found skiing and climbing the large glaciated peaks that surround us.
 Sara has been guiding for AP since 2014.

 In 1993, Todd came to Alaska and started his own guiding company, renting canoes and guiding trips into the Kenai Wildlife Refuge on Alaska's Kenai Peninsula.
 He has spent the last 24 seasons working as a naturalist and guide across the state.
 His adventures have taken him rafting, hiking and canoeing in the most of Alaska's national parks including, the gates of the arctic, Denali, Wrangle Saint Elias, Katmai and Kenai fjords national park.
 He has also done the eastern and most western rivers of Arctic national wildlife refuge, the canning and The Kongakut rivers.
 He graduated San Diego State University in 1986 with a bachelor of arts in recreation administration with an emphasis in outdoor education.
 Todd currently spends his winters in San Diego California.
 Todd has been working with AP since 2006.

 Gunner grew up in Northern Michigan and spent most of his life cultivating an appreciation for nature in the ‘Superior State.’
 After seeing enough pictures in ski and snowboard magazines that all said Valdez, Cordova and Haines, and an extensive read of Calvin and Hobbes epic Yukon Ho, he decided to move to Alaska to pursue adventures and big mountain snowboarding.
 He has been living up here off and on since 2003 with a brief hiatus for a little grad school in the continental mountainous regions.
+His degrees are a Master's and Bachelor's in Philosophy.
 He teaches writing and philosophy at a few of the local colleges so that he might spend his days snowboarding and mountain biking.
 He has also guided sea-kayaking trips in Valdez for several years and has paddled the eastern half of Prince William Sound extensively which encouraged a deep respect and interest in natural history.
 His love for snowboarding and mountain biking in Girdwood has provided him with intimate knowledge of the area.
+His newest adventure is becoming a father.
 He has been a guide for AP since 2011.

 Mari Medovaya, Naturalist Guide